We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some parents choose to warm milk that’s been stored in the refrigerator by placing the bottle in a bowl of hot water.
 It’s a tried and true method that’s been used for generations.

 Others choose to get technical and go with a bottle warmer.
 The goal of a bottle warmer is to heat a bottle of milk or formula fairly quickly without the risk of creating hot spots.
 And many are designed with automatic shutoff features to prevent overheating the bottle.

 It’s really up to you.
 Some parents swear by them for late-night feedings or when mom is away — others say a bowl of hot water and a thermometer work just fine.

 And yes, it’s yet another item to add to your baby registry or shopping list.
-But if you decide a warmer is for you, they’re available in a wide range of prices (dependent on brand, features, etc.), and we’ve picked a few that are worth investigating.
+But if you decide a warmer is for you, they’re available in a wide range of prices (depending on brand, features, etc.), and we’ve picked a few that are worth investigating.

-To make our selections, we considered a range of features — specifically safety, ease of use, whether it was best for breast milk versus formula (or both), included accessories, the price, and bottle compatibility.
+To make our selections, we considered a range of features — specifically safety, ease of use, whether it was best for breast milk versus formula (or both), whether it included accessories, the price, and bottle compatibility.
 We also read customer reviews from parents, both positive and negative.

 - $ = under $30

 Munchkin is a brand that any new parent will become instantly familiar with thanks to their useful sippy cups, plates, and utensils.
 Their digital bottle warmer works with a lift-out basket and a “safe steam warning” that helps ensure breastfeeding parents that nutrients won’t be destroyed during the heating process.